Jacques Léopold de La Tour d'Auvergne

 Jacques Léopold de La Tour d'Auvergne (Jacques Léopold Charles Godefroy; 15 January 1746 - 7 February 1802) was a member of the House of La Tour d'Auvergne, the sovereign dukes of Bouillon.
 He was the last Duke of Bouillon succeeding his father in 1792.

 Early life

+Jacques Léopold Godefroy de La Tour d'Auvergne, Duc de Bouillon was born in 1746.

-The eldest and only surviving of four sons, he was born to the Godefroy de La Tour d'Auvergne, Duke of Bouillon and Princess Louise Henriette Gabrielle de Lorraine-Marsan in 1746.
+He was the eldest and only surviving of four sons born to the Godefroy de La Tour d'Auvergne, Duke of Bouillon and Princess Louise Henriette Gabrielle de Lorraine-Marsan.
 From 1771, Jacques Léopold was styled as the Prince of Turenne as the heir of the Duchy of Bouillon.